phaag/nfdump/README.md

 nfdump-1.7.x or nfdump **unicorn** is the new release of nfdump.

-nfdump-1.6.24 receives bug fixes, but will no longer get new features.
+nfdump-1.6.x receives bug fixes, but will no longer get new features.
+The latest release for nfdump-1.6.x is [nfdump-1.6.25](https://github.com/phaag/nfdump/releases/tag/v1.6.25).

 ## Introduction